|

 don't understand, how will they know what you mean?
 You might as

 well be talking to an empty room."
+Thou shalt shake the

 dust off thy feet!